heizerbalazs/Data_Engineering_ND/README.md

 ### Description

-In this nanodegree program I have learnt data modeling, building data warhouses and data lakes.
-The table below presents the projects I have completed during the Data Engeneering Nanodigree.
+In this nanodegree program I have learnt data modeling (relational and non-relational), building data warhouses, data lakes on cloud and automate data pipelines.
+The table below presents the projects I have completed during the Data Engeneering Nanodigree in 2019.

 | Chapter                              | Project                                                                   | Progress    |
 | ------------------------------------ | ------------------------------------------------------------------------- | ------------|